By Faye M Smith

 “If you don’t look after your body, you may not be able to enjoy the freedom you get when your children leave home or you’ve retired,” says Sarah Lindsay, three-time Olympian and founder of Roar Fitness.
 “The stronger you are, the more your fitness improves and, thinking of longevity, the more you’ll be able to do when you’re older.”

 “The UK government recommends adults build up to 150 minutes of moderate intensity physical activity each week, or 75 minutes’ vigorous intensity, to get the maximum health benefits,” says Dr Lowe.
 If this sounds like a lot at first, don’t panic.
 You could well be getting more physical activity in a week than you think, as it doesn’t necessarily mean a long laborious run around the streets or an hour sweating it out in the gym.

 Moderate-intensity exercise includes brisk walking, housework and mowing the lawn.
 “It’s important to remember that if you aren’t currently very active, then any small increase in activity levels really helps,” adds Dr Lowe.
 “A really good start is to think about your current level and then think about how you can weave a bit more activity into your day.”
 Just having the best running shoes for women or best women’s walking shoes can make a big difference to how many steps you take each day.

 Public health advice also recommends strength exercises at least twice a week.
 These should work all your major muscles, including the hips, legs, back, arms and abdomen.
 You can do this by lifting weights, working with resistance bandsor even gardening!

 What counts as exercise?

 “To get your heart rate up, a brisk or power walk will give you a cardio workout without the potential impact injuries from jogging or running,” says Sarah.
-“And as many people start jogging or running without being taught how it’s worth seeing a personal trainer first.”
+“Also, as many people start jogging or running without being taught how, it’s worth seeing a personal trainer first.”